Separate names with a comma.

 Well I thought Ron's might have been a screener, but others reported having it so that's why I asked.

+It appears that you're correct -- That menu screen unmistakeably comes from the first disc in the "35th Anniversary" set, and I don't necessarily see Fox forking over the gelt to totally re-author the "Legacy" DVD and reincorporate the content from Disc 2 for this new collection.
 Looks like the studio apparently decided that the standalone Behind AMC doco-disc was plenty for this version, and those who're wanting all the additional supplements from the "35th Anni" edition are gonna have to throw down for that one, as well.
 Of course, I could be wrong.